 Best Spitz Dog Breeds

 We’re still uncertain of which dogs are classified as spitz type today.
+Many of them just have spitz-like traits, though they’re not really a spitz.
 The fact is, there’s no official standard for categorizing dog breeds as spitz.

 Highlights: Cheerful, Playful, Fun-loving

 The Pomeranian is one of the most common spitz type dog breed in the world.
 With a bold and lively personality in a compact size, it’s easy to see why they’re one of America’s most popular toy dog breed.

 They may have a small body, but Poms come with a big dog personality and demeanor.
 Always inquisitive, these toy breeds are all about companionship and human interaction.
 But keep in mind, the shedding can get a little excessive.

 They’ve come a long way since pulling sleds in the cold arctic regions.
 Even if they wanted to they wouldn’t be able to today.
 However, they still retain a lot of the “key” spitz qualities that make them such attractive dogs.

 Pomeranians are undeniably loyal companions.
 And while they may not be the most obedient, thanks to the stubborn streaks, they’re the perfect pet for households with respectful children.